VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/monitoring.md

 ---

 **Max datapoints warning**.
-If the requested query range (defined by `fit_every` or `infer_every` [scheduler](https://docs.victoriametrics.com/anomaly-detection/components/scheduler/#parameters-1) args) exceeds the maximum number of datapoints allowed by VictoriaMetrics, a `warning` log is generated, and the request is split into multiple intervals (option available since [v1.14.1](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1141)).
+If the requested query range (defined by `fit_every` or `infer_every` [scheduler](https://docs.victoriametrics.com/anomaly-detection/components/scheduler/#parameters-1) args) exceeds the maximum number of datapoints allowed by VictoriaMetrics, a `warning` log is generated, and the request is split into multiple intervals{{% available_from "v1.14.1" anomaly %}}.
 This ensures that the request does not violate VictoriaMetrics’ constraints.
 Log messages:

 ```text
 [Scheduler {{scheduler_alias}}] Query "{{query_key}}" from {{start_s}} to {{end_s}} with step {{step}} may exceed max datapoints per timeseries and will be split...